Diseases Transmitted by Arthropods

 Fradin, Mark S., and John F. Day.
 “Comparative Efficacy of Insect Repellents against Mosquito Bites.”
 The New England Journal of Medicine 347 (2002): 13–18.

-Prepared by Sharon I. Gripp, database administrator/Webmaster; Steven B. Jacobs, senior extension associate in entomology; and Winand K. Hock, professor emeritus of plant pathology.
-The text was reviewed by David R. Adams, M.D., Pharm.D., assistant professor of dermatology, Penn State Hershey Medical Center.
+Revised by Amy Korman, extension educator.
+Originally prepared by Sharon I. Gripp, extension associate; Steven B. Jacobs, senior extension associate in entomology; and Winand K. Hock, professor emeritus of plant pathology.
+Reviewed by David R. Adams, M.D., Pharm.D., assistant professor of dermatology, Penn State Hershey Medical Center.